jveitchmichaelis/edgetpu-yolo/readme.md

 ## Benchmarks/Performance

 Here is the result of running three different models.
 All benchmarks were performed using an M.2 accelerator on a Jetson Nano 4GB.
+Settings are `conf_thresh`of 0.25, `iou_thresh` of 0.45.
+If you fiddle these so you get more bounding boxes, speed will decrease as NMS takes more time.

 * 96x96 input, runs fully on the TPU ~60-70fps
 * 192x192 input, runs mostly on the TPU ~30-35fps